Detailed design mimicking the books

 Granted, the lower the cost, the less detailed the set—and most can’t compare to the combination of fun and familiarity that the Great Hall model offers.
 And though this set does have a heftier price tag, at least it’s more wallet-friendly than the mother-of-all LEGO Harry Potter merch, this 6,020-piece model of Hogwarts Castle.

-- Product Name Harry Potter 75954 Hogwarts Great Hall
+- Product Name 75954 Harry Potter Hogwarts Great Hall Building Kit

 - Product Brand LEGO